 Dr Boleslaw Posmyk

 Dr Posmyk qualified as a doctor in Leeds in 1981 and became a GP in Hartlepool from 1986 where he still practices while living in Wolviston.
 He gradually became interested in medical management via the Diabetes Local Implementation Team, and then joined the Hartlepool PCT Professional Executive Committee.
 He then became a representative on the Hartlepool PBC Group prior to becoming Chair.
-Dr Posmyk was elected to be the Locality GP Representative and Chair of the then Hartlepool Shadow Pathfinder Committee and has now been elected to his second two year term as the Chair of the Governing Body for the CCG.
+Dr Posmyk was elected to be the Locality GP Representative and Chair of the then Hartlepool Shadow Pathfinder Committee and has now been elected to his third term as the Chair of the Governing Body for the CCG

 Dr Charles Stanley

 Dr Stanley is a consultant child and adolescent psychiatrist and currently undertakes this role in Leeds.
 He is an honorary senior lecturer in child and adolescent psychiatry at the University of Leeds.
 He is also an associate medical director at Leeds Community Healthcare NHS Trust.
 Prior to training in psychiatry, he worked as a hospital-based paediatrician.
 Charles is the Secondary Care Consultant on the Governing Body.